We visited Vancouver only once, but it was enough to fall in love with this bustling city in British Columbia.

 1. One of the Most Beautiful Cities in the World

-Vancouver is arguably one of the most beautiful cities in the world, a place that you fall in love with the moment you lay your eyes on.
-Any objections are simply inappropriate here.
+Vancouver is arguably one of the most beautiful cities in the world.
+It’s a place that you fall in love with the moment you lay your eyes on.

 This stunning pearl in British Columbia spreads all over the western half of the Burrard Peninsula.
 To the south, the Fraser River establishes the boundaries of the city.
 The North Shore Mountains don’t shy away from interrupting this water idyll and creating a dramatic backdrop for the city.